fl-sean03/NEC-PtNP-MDAnalysis/docs/scripts/pipeline.md

 6. Provide command-line arguments for specifying the configuration file to use.
 7. Potentially, include options for running only a subset of the pipeline steps.

-The execution of individual scripts within `pipeline.py` can be achieved using Python's `subprocess` module or by importing the scripts as modules and calling their main functions (if they are designed to be importable).
-Using `subprocess` might be simpler given the current script structure which uses `argparse`.
+The execution of individual scripts within `pipeline.py` is achieved by dynamically constructing and running shell commands using Python's `subprocess` module, passing parameters from the `config.py` file as command-line arguments.
+## Checkpointing for `fragment_surface_analysis.py`

+The `fragment_surface_analysis.py` script includes built-in checkpointing functionality.
+It automatically detects if a partial output file (`surface_analysis.csv`) exists from a previous interrupted run.
+If a partial file is found, the script will automatically resume processing the molecular dynamics trajectory from the frame immediately following the last frame recorded in the existing file.
+This allows the pipeline to resume the most time-consuming step from where it left off without requiring specific handling or arguments from `pipeline.py` for resuming this particular script.

 The logical flow of the pipeline will be: